waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **HOW:**
   1. Catch Geodude in Dark Cave (Route 31).
 DONE.
   2. Catch Bellsprout on Route 31; trade in Violet City for ONIX.
-  3. Train Calcifer to Lv10 (Ember) and Icarus to Lv9 (Gust).
+  3. Train Calcifer to Lv10 (Ember) and Icarus to Lv10 (Gust).
+DONE.
   4. Use Ember to sweep Sprout Tower (Flash HM).
   5. Use Rock-types (Geodude/Onix) to counter Falkner's Flying moves.

 ## Current Area: Route 31
 - **Objectives:**
+  - Reach Violet City and heal.
+(Current Focus)
   - Locate and catch Bellsprout in tall grass (Start Turn: 959).
 (Paused for healing)
-  - Reach Violet City and heal.
-(Current Focus)

 ## Completed Areas
 - **Route 30:** Defeated Joey, Mikey, Don.
 Path to Route 31 is clear.